-- (i) The amount of perchloroethylene consumed per yearpurchased each month.
-At the beginning of each month, the owner or operator shall calculate the total quantity of perchloroethylene purchased during the previous twelve consecutive month period; - (ii) The date and results of weekly inspections and records of the dates of repair or purchase orders for repair parts to demonstrate compliance with subsections (d)(3), (d)(4) and (e)(1) of this section; and - (iii) The date and results of weekly monitoring of the temperature at the outlet of the refrigerated condenser in accordance with subsection (e)(2) of this section The frequency and period of regeneration for each carbon adsorber. - (2) The owner or operator of a perchloroethylene-dry cleaninger facility shall keep the above records available for inspection during normal business hours and shall provide copies to the Air Pollution Control Officer upon request. - (3) The owner or operator of a dry cleaning facility shall retain onsite a copy of the design specifications and the operating manuals for each dry cleaning system and each emission control device located at the dry cleaning facility. - (g) Compliance. - On or after [effective date] or upon commencing operation, whichever is later, a dry cleaning facility shall be in compliance with this sectionWithin one year of the effective date of this subsection, the owner or operator of each perchloroethylene dry cleaner shall verify compliance with this subsection by submitting an initial statement of compliance to the Air Pollution Control Officer listing the type of control device(s) used. - (2) Within 30 days of commencing operations the owner or operator of a new dry cleaning facility shall submit an initial notice of compliance with this section to the Air Pollution Control Officer providing the following information and signed by a responsible official who shall certify its accuracy: - (i) The name and address of the owner or operator; - (ii) The physical address of the dry cleaning facility; - (iii) A brief description of the type of each dry cleaning machine at the dry cleaning facility; - (iv) A description of the type of control device(s) that will be used to achieve compliance with subsections (c)(2) and (c)(4) of this section;
+- (2) The owner or operator of a dry cleaning facility shall monitor the temperature at the outlet of the refrigerated condenser before the end of the cool-down or drying cycle on a weekly basis to determine compliance with subsection (c) (2) (i) (B). - (f) Record keeping. - (1) The owner or operator of a dry cleaning facility shall maintain records of the following for a minimum of five years from the date the record was created: - The amount of perchloroethylene purchased each month.
+At the beginning of each month, the owner or operator shall calculate the total quantity of perchloroethylene purchased during the previous twelve consecutive month period; - (ii) The date and results of weekly inspections and records of the dates of repair or purchase orders for repair parts to demonstrate compliance with subsections (d)(3), (d)(4) and (e)(1) of this section; and - (iii) The date and results of weekly monitoring of the temperature at the outlet of the refrigerated condenser in accordance with subsection (e)(2) of this section. - (2) The owner or operator of a dry cleaning facility shall keep the above records available for inspection during normal business hours and shall provide copies to the Air Pollution Control Officer upon request.

+- (3) The owner or operator of a dry cleaning facility shall retain onsite a copy of the design specifications and the operating manuals for each dry cleaning system and each emission control device located at the dry cleaning facility. - (g) Compliance. - (1) On or after [effective date] or upon commencing operation, whichever is later, a dry cleaning facility shall be in compliance with this section. - (2) Within 30 days of commencing operations the owner or operator of a new dry cleaning facility shall submit an initial notice of compliance with this section to the Air Pollution Control Officer providing the following information and signed by a responsible official who shall certify its accuracy: - (i) The name and address of the owner or operator; - (ii) The physical address of the dry cleaning facility;

+(iii) A brief description of the type of each dry cleaning machine at the dry cleaning facility;

+(iv) A description of the type of control device(s) that will be used to achieve compliance with subsections (c)(2) and (c)(4) of this section;

-- (v) If they are located in a building with a residence(s), even if the residence is vacant at the time of this notice; - (vi) If they are the sole occupant of the building; - (vii) Whether they are a major or area source; - (viii) Whether or not they are in compliance with each applicable requirement of subsections (c), (d) and (e); and - (ix) All information contained in the statement is accurate and true.
-A dry cleaner which, in the judgment of the Secretary, is in compliance with this subsection shall also be considered in compliance with Section 5-261 of this chapter.
+(v) If they are located in a building with a residence(s), even if the residence is vacant at the time of this notice;

+(vi) If they are the sole occupant of the building;

+(vii) Whether they are a major or area source;

+(viii) Whether or not they are in compliance with each applicable requirement of subsections (c), (d) and (e); and

+(ix) All information contained in the statement is accurate and true..